AmarisAI/incubator-superset/docs/installation.rst

 Python virtualenv
 -----------------
-It is recommended to install Superset inside a virtualenv.
+It is recommended to install Amarisset inside a virtualenv.
 Python 3 already ships virtualenv, for Python 2 you need to install it.
 If it's packaged for your operating systems install it from there otherwise you can install from pip: ::